manasidek/School_District_Analysis/README.md

 ![Null Values Deleted](https://github.com/manasidek/School_District_Analysis/blob/main/Images/Deleted_Null_Values.png)

-- After the above process is completed then checks have to be performed for data types.Changes must be done in order to make data available for analysis.
-For this data the "grade" column needed to be ultered for analysis.
+- After the above process is completed then checks have to be performed for data types.
+Changes must be done in order to make data available for analysis.
+For this data the "grade" column needed to be altered for analysis.

 ![Check Data Types All Columns](https://github.com/manasidek/School_District_Analysis/blob/main/Images/check_data_types.png)